 The lowly tuber.
 The humble spud.
 The Irish apricot.
 The greater tater.
 No matter what you call it, the potato has cemented its status as a cultural staple around the world.
 Nowadays, it’s thought of as a boring food — just a side dish that fills up the plate.
 The potato has played a major role in history, however, and it’s actually the fifth most popular crop in the world.
-We collected five stories that tell the fascinating history of the potato, along with five recipes to get you excited about this important ingredient.
+We collected five stories that tell you all about potato history, along with five recipes to get you excited about this important ingredient.

 Origins: Cultivation By The Incas